There’s no way to avoid all the political news. We made it to Election Week and everyone’s nerves are frayed.

 In this blog I write about making changes that will remind you of WHY you are a priority.
 Why are you great?
 Why are you worth ______?

 Why isn’t everyone recognizing their potential?
 Maybe it’s tied to people’s fear of change.
 When it comes to change in leadership, I understand why it’s scary.
-But how are you leading go to link yourself?
+But how are you leading cost of clonidine patch yourself?
 How are you leading yourself into wellness, greatness or badassery?
 Click To Tweet

 I’m afraid of change too.
 But I’m afraid of the sudden changes that shock my heart and sense of safety (violence, death, sudden illness).
 Once I put these larger ideas into perspective, making an adjustment in my diet or budgeting seems petty.